The Levin approach to the numerical calculation of phase functions

-using standard methods (such as polynomial or trigonometric expansions) increases with the magnitude of the coefficients $q_0, \ldots, q_{n-1}$.
-As a consequence, when conventional solvers for ordinary differential equations are applied to equations of this form, their running times usually grow with the magnitude of the $q_0, \ldots, q_{n-1}$.
+obtained from (\ref{introduction:scalarode}) in the usual way.
+As a consequence, when conventional solvers for ordinary differential equations are applied to equations of this form, their running times also increase with the magnitudes of the eigenvalues of (\ref{introduction:scalarcoef}).

-It is well known, however, that many such equations admit phase functions whose cost to represent via standard methods depends on the complexity of the coefficients $q_0,\ldots,q_{n-1}$, but not their magnitudes.
-Indeed, if the $q_0,\ldots,q_{n-1}$ are slowly-varying on an interval $I$ and the coefficient matrix
+It is well known, however, that many such equations admit phase functions whose cost to represent via standard methods depends on the complexity of the coefficients $q_0,\ldots,q_{n-1}$, but not the magnitudes of the eigenvalues of (\ref{introduction:scalarcoef}).
+Indeed, if the $q_0,\ldots,q_{n-1}$ are slowly-varying on an interval $I$ and the coefficient matrix (\ref{introduction:scalarcoef}) corresponding to (\ref{introduction:scalarode}) has eigenvalues $\lambda_1(t), \ldots, \lambda_n(t)$ which are distinct for all $t$ in $I$, then it is possible to find slowly-varying functions $\psi_1,\ldots,\psi_n\colon I \to \mathbb{C}$ such that